Table of Contents

 To be able to produce multiple copies of a gene, the gene must be inserted into DNA segments which can spontaneously replicate.
 This DNA fragment that can replicate with the inserted DNA fragment is known as the vector or cloning vehicle.
 A good vector should have the origin of replication, one or more genetic markers for selection, and a cloning site where foreign DNA can be inserted.

 Replication of the DNA can only be achieved inside a host which provides the enzymes and factors needed for replication.
-This is achieved by successful introduction of the vector into the host.
+This is achieved by the successful introduction of the vector into the host.

 Common hosts used are: